 Perfect and adjust that plan as you go through life and keep your eyes focused where they need to be—on yourself and off others, and more importantly, on your big and awesome God.

-- The ONE THING for today: “Smallness” is a temporary condition on the journey of being all that God has planned for you to be.
+- The ONE THING for today: “Smallness” is a temporary condition on the journey of growing and maturing into being all that God has planned for you to be.